Open-Markets-Initiative/Directory/Organizations/Euronext/Protocols/Optiq/DropCopy.md

-## EuronextOptiq Drop Copy: Euronext Optiq Sbe Drop Copy
+## Optiq Drop Copy: Euronext Optiq Sbe Drop Copy

 Sbe-encoded drop copy channel for the Euronext Optiq trading platform delivering a copy of all order entry and execution activity to back office and risk systems.